xhgchen/xhgchen.github.io/_posts/2023-08-25-add-calculations-self-diffusivity-viscosity.md

 ### Velocity Autocorrelation Functions (VACFs) and Green-Kubo Self-Diffusivity

 [PR #1](https://github.com/MDAnalysis/transport-analysis/pull/1) built two implementations of the VACF calculation: a simple "windowed" algorithm and a fast FFT algorithm leveraging `tidynamics`.
 All the computations involved are vectorized, but the FFT algorithm speeds the calculations up even further.
-I designed a simple test system from a unit velocity trajectory and some very simple calculations on pen and paper, then gradually wrote more and more tests until my code was tested with the same rigour as the [MDAnalysis MSD module](https://docs.mdanalysis.org/stable/documentation_pages/analysis/msd.html) on top of reaching 100% code coverage.
+I designed a simple test system from a unit velocity trajectory and began with some very simple calculations on pen and paper, then gradually wrote more and more tests until my code was tested with the same rigour as the [MDAnalysis MSD module](https://docs.mdanalysis.org/stable/documentation_pages/analysis/msd.html) on top of reaching 100% code coverage.

-[PR #23](https://github.com/MDAnalysis/transport-analysis/pull/23) introduced a plotting method for VACFs via `Matplotlib`'s [object-oriented API](https://matplotlib.org/stable/api/index.html), saving users from having to their own plotting code.
+[PR #23](https://github.com/MDAnalysis/transport-analysis/pull/23) introduced a plotting method for VACFs via `Matplotlib`'s [object-oriented API](https://matplotlib.org/stable/api/index.html), saving users from having to write their own plotting code.
 [PR #24](https://github.com/MDAnalysis/transport-analysis/pull/24) then makes it easy to calculate the Green-Kubo self-diffusivity with the methods `self_diffusivity_gk` and `self_diffusivity_gk_odd`.
 It also added a new plotting method for the running integral.

 ### Einstein-Helfand Viscosity

 [PR #25](https://github.com/MDAnalysis/transport-analysis/pull/25) was challenging because it was not part of the initial plan and the methodology and practices were less prominent in the literature.
-The calculation itself was also more difficult to work with because it a lot more terms than self-diffusivity, but I enjoyed the process of learning and developing this class.
+The calculation itself was also more difficult to work with because it had a lot more terms than self-diffusivity, but I enjoyed the process of learning and developing this class.
 Like the VACF implementation, it takes full advantage of NumPy arrays and the [MDAnalysis AnalysisBase API](https://docs.mdanalysis.org/stable/documentation_pages/analysis/base.html).

 [PR #29](https://github.com/MDAnalysis/transport-analysis/pull/29), which adds plotting functionalities for the Einstein-Helfand viscosity class, is essentially complete but has yet to be merged because we are still considering whether it would be better to leave the plot in standard MDAnalysis units or convert them to SI units.
 While standard MDAnalysis units are friendly for VACFs and self-diffusivity, that is not the case for viscosity due to the number of terms involved in the calculation.
 It is the only unmerged PR in the project at the time of writing.

-Because we prioritized the new, more user-friendly Einstein-Helfand viscosity class, which turned out to be more time consuming thanks to the research and complex implementation, I did not get to write the Green-Kubo viscosity utility function within the GSoC timeline.
+Because we prioritized the new, more user-friendly Einstein-Helfand viscosity class, which turned out to be more time consuming due to the research and complex implementation, I did not get to write the Green-Kubo viscosity utility function within the GSoC timeline.
 Nonetheless, I am happy to have adapted my original plan to our community discussions and delivered a more useful project.
 I plan to implement the utility function after GSoC, though I suspect most users will much prefer the Einstein-Helfand viscosity class.
 Ultimately, I achieved my goals for this summer and I am excited to see Transport Analysis grow as a community resource.

 ### Reproduction of the Literature

 To go beyond testing against simple "toy" systems and test data, I began a reproduction of established transport property calculations in the literature to validate my implementations.
 I successfully calculated a self-diffusivity of $2.47 \times 10^-9$ $m^2 / s$ using my Green-Kubo self-diffusivity implementation from a $20$ $ps$ simulation of the SPC/E water model at $298$ $K$, which agrees well with the results in the literature.[^3]<sup>,</sup> [^4] A full writeup of this reproduction can be found in my last blog post, [*Reproduction and Beyond GSoC (GSoC '23, 4)*](https://xhgchen.github.io/posts/reproduction-and-beyond-gsoc/).
 Some of the key plots are provided below.

+#### VACF Plot

 ![VACF Plot](/assets/img/2023-08-22/vacf_plot.PNG){: width="1280" height="960" }

-### Running Integral Plot
+#### Running Integral Plot

 ![Running Integral Plot](/assets/img/2023-08-22/running_integral_plot.PNG){: width="1280" height="960" }